 Watch Virtual Racing

 Many pro drivers these days are young, which means they're also gamers and they're spending the off-season playing on their own home-based racing simulators against online opponents.
 Since the off-season has been extended, many of them are playing now.
-Last weekend, to take the place of the cancelled Australian Grand Prix Formula 1 race, a number of drivers participated in the NottheAusGP.
+A couple weeks ago, to take the place of the cancelled Australian Grand Prix Formula 1 race, a number of drivers participated in the NottheAusGP.
 It ended up being an F1 simulation with real drivers, some major celebrities, and real announcers.
 You can watch the replay of the race on YouTube here.
 There is also a new eNASCAR iRacing Pro series starting this weekend featuring drivers like Dale Jr., Kyle Busch, and Clint Bowyer.

 Some drivers, like McLaren driver Lando Norris, have their own Twitch streams where you can watch live.
 Here's Lando's channel, which was the most popular stream on the site during the race.